Knuckles' Chaotix: Release

-Knuckles' Chaotix was released in North America in April 1995, in Japan on April 21, 1995, and in Europe in June 23, 1995.
+Knuckles' Chaotix was released in Japan on April 21, 1995, in North America on May 1995, and in Europe on June 23, 1995.
 According to Horowitz, the game was rushed to help boost sluggish 32X sales.
 It quickly faded into obscurity, and is now considered a valuable collector's item due to the 32X's commercial failure.
 The only rerelease came in 2005, when Knuckles' Chaotix was briefly made available for Mac OS X and Windows computers via the subscription service GameTap.

 The Sonic Crackers prototype ROM was leaked online by a Belgian hacking group in June 1995 and can be played with emulators.
 A cartridge version was auctioned for $146.50 in 2001.
 While some fans speculated that the Sonic Crackers ROM was an April Fools' Day hoax, its authenticity has been corroborated by multiple sources, including references in an internal Sega design document and text found in a later Knuckles' Chaotix prototype.